-U.S. stocks nosedive as tech saps rally, slashing more than 800 points off Dow
+U.S. stocks nosedive as tech saps rally; Dow slides more than 800 points

 Michael Farr, president of Farr, Miller & Washington, said that in a normal market, investors could expect a 10 to 15 percent decline, which would likely lead to a subsequent rebound and a return to recent stock market highs.
 But the extraordinary intervention from the Federal Reserve and from Congress has limited how far Wall Street can fall, he said.
 “My gut says this one will not be long or deep.”
 The sell-off, he added, could ring the alarm for Congress, pressing elected leaders to vote on an extended rescue package that both political parties could benefit from.

 The Labor Department reported that more than 800,000 new claims for unemployment insurance were filed last week, the latest indicator that the pandemic continues to pummel the labor market.
-Altogether, 29 million people were receiving some form of unemployment insurance as of the middle of last month, an increase of two million people from the prior week.
+Altogether, 29 million people are receiving some form of unemployment insurance, an increase of 2 million from the prior week.

 The three major indexes had a stunning rise in August, which marked the end of the bear market.
 Both the S&P 500 and the Dow turned in their best performances since the mid-1980s, gaining 7 percent and 7.6 percent, respectively.
 And the Nasdaq reached even higher, surging 9.6 percent for its highest August return since 2000.